Premenstrual syndrome: how to alleviate the symptoms

 Although no specific treatment has yet been developed, it involves trying different strategies to determine what may work for one woman better than another.

-Try Some Classic Tricks and Treatments
+Trying Some Classic Tips and Treatments

-Use a dietary supplement
+Use a food supplement

-Change your lifestyle
+Change your lifestyle habits

-Serotonin therapy
+Serotonergic therapy

 Sources:

-1. Recommendations_glaucoma.pdf https://www.sfo-online.fr/files/medias/documents/Recommandations_glaucome.pdf 2.
+1. Recommendations_glaucome.pdf https://www.sfo-online.fr/files/medias/documents/Recommandations_glaucome.pdf 2.
 Jünemann AGM, Grieb P, Rejdak R. Bedeutung von Citicolin bei der Glaukomerkrankung.
 Ophthalmol.
-2021;118(5):439-48.
+2021;118(5):439‑48.
 3. Ottobelli L, Manni GL, Centofanti M, Iester M, Allevena F, Rossetti L. Citicoline oral solution in glaucoma: is there a role in slowing disease progression?
 Ophthalmol J Int Ophthalmol Int J Ophthalmol Z Augenheilkd.
-2013;229(4):219-26.
+2013;229(4):219‑26.
 4. Rossi GCM, Rolle T, De Silvestri A, Sisto D, Mavilio A, Mirabile AV, et al. Multicenter, Prospective, Randomized, Single Blind, Cross-Over Study on the Effect of a Fixed Combination of Citicoline 500 mg Plus Homotaurine 50 mg on Pattern Electroretinogram (PERG) in Patients With Open Angle Glaucoma on Well Controlled Intraocular Pressure.
 Front Med.
-29 Apr 2022;9:882335.
+Apr 29, 2022;9:882335.
 5. Aydin B, Onol M, Hondur A, Kaya MG, Ozdemir H, Cengel A, et al. The effect of oral magnesium therapy on visual field and ocular blood flow in normotensive glaucoma.
 Eur J Ophthalmol.
-2010 Feb;20(1):131-5.
+Feb 2010;20(1):131‑5.

 Share